academe/omnipay-adyen/README.md

 ```

 `POST` the `$data` to the `$endpoint` to get the JSON response.
-Rememeber this data is signed, so parameters cannot be changed at
+Remember this data is signed, so parameters cannot be changed at
 the client side.
+Some client-side JavaScipt will likely be needed to send an AJAX
+POST request to `$endpoint` with `$data` as the Form payload.

 ### HPP Authorises a Payment